reichl-dan/tableau-extensions-api/README.md

 This allows for strong typing and better development experience when working with the Tableau Extensions API.

+## Contributing

+This project was developed individually to make it easier to work with the Tableau Extensions API.
+It is NOT officially maintained by Tableau.
+Contributions and bug reports are welcome!

+**How to contribute:**
+- Fork this repo and create a feature branch
+- Make your changes and include/update tests if needed
+- Follow existing code style and write clear commit messages
+- Open a pull request describing your changes

+For questions or issues, please open a GitHub issue with details.

 ## Related Resources

 - [Tableau Extensions API Guide](https://tableau.github.io/extensions-api/)